itsjayeshrathi/ChronoCraft/README.md

 ## Features

-- User authentication and authorization
+- User authentication and authorization using JWT
 - Product catalog with search and filter options
 - Shopping cart functionality
 - Secure checkout process